-330.1.4.
-Marine Mammals
+330.1.4 Marine Mammals

-- 1. Thirty-six species of marine mammals are known to occur in the Ocean SAMP area (Kenney and Vigness-Raposa 2009); they use the water for seasonal feeding or migrating to feeding and calving grounds (See Chapter 2, Section 250.4 for further discussion).
-No research showing direct impact to adult marine mammal populations as a result of climate in the Ocean SAMP area is known; however, studies showing indirect impacts are noted below. - 2.
+- 1. Thirty-six species of marine mammals are known to occur in the Ocean SAMP area (Kenney and Vigness-Raposa 2009) where they use the water for seasonal feeding or are migrating to feeding and calving grounds (See Chapter 2, Section 250.4 for further discussion).
+No research showing direct impact to adult marine mammals' populations as a result of climate in the SAMP is known, however, studies showing indirect impacts are noted below. - 2.
 Most of the marine mammals that occur in the Ocean SAMP area are wide-ranging and not resident in the area.
-However, some species may pass through and feed in the Ocean SAMP area, staying a few days, and others stay for weeks to several months.
-Therefore, changes to the marine ecosystem in Ocean SAMP waters due to climate change are less important than the effects of climate change impacts to a wider region.
+However, some species may pass through without staying more than a few days, but feed within the Ocean SAMP area, and others stay for weeks to several months.
+Therefore, changes to the marine ecosystem in Ocean SAMP waters due to climate change are less important than the effects of climate change impacts to a wider region outside the Ocean SAMP.
 Although some of climate change impacts in this case are outside the domain of the Ocean SAMP, it is still important to be aware of how climate change affects these marine mammals.
-Of the 29 large marine mammals that use the Ocean SAMP area, seven are listed as endangered under the Endangered Species Act, and therefore demand an extra level of attention.
+Of the 29 large marine mammals that use the SAMP area, 7 are listed as Endangered under the Endangered Species Act, and therefore demand an extra level of attention.
 In addition, all marine mammals are provided protection from harassment under the Marine Mammal Protection Act.